 Lessons I’ve learned.

-In the last 3 to 5 years I can recall a number of cases when my VMware team was scrambling to recover from different types of wide-scale outages that were VMware specific.
-And to be fair, there were also incidents that were network, storage, and server hardware related.
+In the last 3 to 5 years I can recall some cases when my VMware team was scrambling to recover from different types of wide-scale outages that were VMware specific.
+And to be fair, there were also incidents related to the network, storage, and server hardware.

-What I’ve learned along the way from these experiences is to take availability very serious, which is why I think ‘service first’, now.
+What I’ve learned along the way from these experiences is to take availability very seriously, which is why I ‘think service first,’ now.